Skip to Content

 Your hairstylist will color your hair strands individually during hair frosting, leaving the adjacent hair strands in their natural state.
 Once a strand has color, the next strand won’t have that tint.

 Since you’re not completely losing your hair’s natural color, you can frost all of your hair.
-With the frosting method, both the light brown color and the dark color of your hair will combine exceptionally.
+With the frosting method, the lightened strands and the darker base color of your hair will combine exceptionally.

-After frosting, you won’t have a hair color change that will announce itself to the world.
-Instead, the new hair tint and your natural hair color will blend to give a unique overall appearance.
+After frosting, you’ll have a high-contrast hair color effect that stands out.
+Instead, the new icy strands and your natural hair color combine to give a unique overall appearance.

 How to Frost Your Hair